TurboGears/tg2docs/book/part1/install.rst

 For the duration of this book, we will assume that the virtualenv you are using is located at *${HOME}/tg2env*.
-Please change the commands we give to you to match your system if you choose to use a different directory for your virtualenv.
+Please change the commands we give to you to match your system's directory structure if you choose to use a different directory for your virtualenv.

 Once you have a virtualenv, you must activate it.
 On a UNIX/Linux/Mac OSX machine, from the command line, you do the following::